hui18Q/hui18Q/README.md

 ### ⚡ Fun Facts

-- I enjoy designing, coding, and working on tech projects with friends.
+- I enjoy designing, coding, and working on tech projects.
 - Always curious and excited to learn something new!

 ---